Design & Applied Arts at Syracuse University

 How Much Do Design Graduates from Syracuse Make?

-The median salary of design students who receive their bachelor's degree at Syracuse is $38,000.
-This is great news for graduates of the program, since this figure is 23% higher than the national average of $30,900 for all design bachelor's degree recipients.
+The median salary of design students who receive their bachelor's degree at Syracuse is $40,400.
+This is 23% higher than $32,733, which is the national average for all design bachelor's degree recipients.